gms1/angular-dynaform/README.md

 * autocomplete
 * form(Config/Model)Builder?
 * improve documentation and tests
+* enable option fullTemplateTypeCheck for remaining packages (already enabled in 'core')

 > NOTE: Asking for any help!
 Your contribution is highly welcome!